 The antioxidant powers of coffee are well documented.
 Antioxidants benefit the human body by counteracting damaging free radicals and are believed to help protect the body against aging and some diseases.
 High levels of antioxidants can be found in all coffee.

-Organic product, however, has been shown to contain even more of these antioxidant compounds than its regular counterparts, as well as lower levels of toxic chemicals often found in pesticides.
-This makes a compelling argument for switching to organic coffee.
+Organic products, however, have been shown to contain even more of these antioxidant compounds than its regular counterparts, as well as lower levels of toxic chemicals often found in pesticides.
+It makes a compelling argument for switching to organic coffee.

 5. It Tastes Better

 Finally, and of course, this is all down to personal preference, and we all have our favorite brews.
-Our tastes in coffee can vary enormously, but regular drinkers of organic coffee are adamant it tastes better.
+Our tastes in coffee can vary enormously, but regular drinkers of organic coffee are adamant; it tastes better.
 Perhaps this is down to the gentler, more nurturing growing methods for organic coffee.
 Some people report a less metallic taste.
-There’s certainly no taste loss either way.
+There’s undoubtedly no taste loss either way.